dwesterwick/SPTQuestingBots/README.md

 * A *"Destroying GameObjects immediately is not permitted during physics trigger/contact, animation event callbacks or OnValidate.
 You must use Destroy instead."* error will sometimes appear in the game console after a bot unlocks a door.
 This can be ignored.
 * Player-level ranges for some quests are not reasonable, so bots may do late-game quests at low player levels and vice versa.
 This is because EFT has no minimum level defined for several quest lines.
 * Extraction via Questing Bots is only partially implemented
-* Looting via Questing Bots only allows bots to travel toward loot POI's (via vanilla EFT logic), so they rarely loot while questing
+* Looting via Questing Bots only allows bots to travel toward loot POI's (via vanilla EFT logic), so they rarely loot while questing.
+Using [Looting Bots](https://hub.sp-tarkov.com/files/file/1096-looting-bots/) will result in more realistic behavior.
 * Player Scavs will only extract when using SPT 4.0.14 or later or when using SAIN without vanilla Scavs turned on

 **---------- Credits ----------**